 Anna Garrity

-See additional photos in the Garrity Family photo album and letter of appointments and pay increases received by the Garrity family in the Historical Documents album
+Visit the Garrity Family photo album for more family photos and the Historical Documents album to view letters of appointments and pay increases received by the Garrity family.

 Eastern Carolina University Master's Student Thesis on Garrity Family, Sophia Stuart, April 2018